The studio didactic activity allows to test the student's ability to apply to concrete issues the knowledge gained within the teachings.

 Educational aims.
-To promote the architectural design ability to manage the relations among materials, construction elements, techniques, environmental and functional requirements, building regulations, characteristics of the context.
-The project experience is applied to building of ‘controlled complexity’ as an exposition pavilion for EXPO Dubai 2020.
-This topic is developed along a design activity to acquire and to experiment the basic knowledge to:
+The Studio promotes the architectural design ability to manage the relations among materials, construction elements, techniques, environmental and functional requirements, building regulations, characteristics of the context.
+The project experience is applied to building of ‘controlled complexity’ as an exposition pavilion for the topic “Milano Welcome city.
+Designing for inclusion and resilience” in three different squares of Milan.

 Within these 3 steps, the didactic activities will be focused on:

 the interpretation of paradigmatic projects with regard to the relationship among materials, design principles and architectural languages;

 the use and the management of an integrated system of constraints (environmental, regulatory, structural, constructing, etc.);